IR980/Smart-Assistant-For-Research-Summarization/Readme.md

-# 🧠 Smart Research Assistant
+# 🧠 Smart Assistant for Research Summarization

 A GenAI-powered assistant that reads uploaded documents and helps users:
 - Answer complex, logic-based questions
 - Summarize research material
 - Evaluate user comprehension
 - Justify all answers with references from source
+- A powerful, interactive assistant that helps you summarize, query, and test
+- your understanding of research documents (PDF/TXT)
+- using advanced language models and semantic search.
+-  Built with Streamlit for an intuitive dashboard experience.

 ---